tags.w55c.net

 • Interns gain experience in planning and presenting nutrition information to groups outside the hospital setting, individually and as a class project.

-• Classes for the combined groups (August and January interns) are held approximately one day/week during selected months.
-Speakers include interns, faculty, preceptors, and experts from VCU Medical Center and the Richmond community.
+• Classes for the combined groups (August and January cohorts) are held approximately one day/week during selected months.
+Speakers include interns, faculty, preceptors, and subject matter experts.
 Each intern serves as class monitor for at least one class day.
 For some rotations, there are additional classes and assignments specific to the rotation content.

 VI.
 Internship Leadership Position

 • Each intern will hold a leadership position.
-Examples include Community Event Chair, Legislative Coordinator, Media Coordinator, Liaison for Greater Richmond Academy of Nutrition and Dietetics (GRAND), and Representative for an interdisciplinary student organization.
+Examples include Community Event Chair, Legislative Coordinator, Media Coordinator, Professional Group Liaison, Alumni Relations Chair and/or Preceptor Appreciation.

 VII.
 Nutrition and Dietetics Association memberships and activities